ariebovenberg/snug/docs/advanced.rst

 of :func:`~snug.query.executor`/:func:`~snug.query.async_executor`.

-This callable takes a :class:`~snug.http.Request`, and should return an authenticated copy.
+This callable takes a :class:`~snug.http.Request`, and should return an authenticated :class:`~snug.http.Request`.

 To illutrate, here is a simple example for token-based authentication: